Illustrations – Isabelle Follath

 I really liked the relationship between Fern and her Nanna.
 I loved that Fern was so determined to find some joy for her Nanna but at the same time it saddened me that she was so aware of Nanna’s depression and that she felt responsible for making her feel better.

 Fern’s ideas for trying to essentially bottle joy were adorable.
 I loved the solution: time and connection with a loved one.

 Isabelle Follath’s illustrations complemented the story.
 The characters are expressive and colour is used well to highlight different emotions.
 I particularly liked the colours and shapes used to depict joy when Fern is attempting to collect it.

-Thank you so much to NetGalley, Magnetic Press and Diamond Book Distributors for the opportunity to read this picture book.
+Thank you so much to NetGalley and words & pictures, an imprint of Quarto Publishing Group – Frances Lincoln Children’s Books, for the opportunity to read this picture book.